tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 This section discusses the changes needed to be made in `model` API and assumes the reader has basic familiarity with Keras training APIs.

-#### `dataset` vs `dataset_fn` argument in `model.fit` API
+#### Dataset function or factory in `model.fit`

+In this design, we propose `model.fit` to take a dataset function or factory, instead of a dataset instance (which is [what is currently supported](https://github.com/tensorflow/tensorflow/blob/6b9e35f1c0410607bf956c0f27e5d3e1456b4899/tensorflow/python/keras/engine/training.py#L887-L889)), for the following reasons:

+* With `dataset` instance, there is complication brought by the need of replicating `dataset`s to workers.

+* Previous discussion indicates that although an API modification is needed, the simplicity and less overhead may well justify such callable support.

+* With dataset replication, in the past we have observed more memory consumption, less flexibility for user’s dataset transformation, and suboptimal performance.

+* When using Keras preprocessing layers (KPL), read-only resources are created at layer creation, which ends up being placed at the coordinator.
+However, `tf.data replicate` API does not support the resources referenced in the dataset graph to be accessed once serialized and deserialized, in the remotely worker.
+This prevents the `dataset` instance path from supporting resources, and thus KPLs.

+##### Implementation

 Current `model.fit` API takes a dataset from which an iterator is created, and the train function is built with this iterator.
-However, `ClusterCoordinator` only supports taking a no-argument* function that returns a `Dataset`.
+However, `ClusterCoordinator` only supports taking a no-argument* function** that returns a `Dataset`.
+This is done by the `create_per_worker_dataset` API, which creates datasets on remote workers.
+By leveraging such data factory support, `model.fit` with `dataset_fn` can be implemented by subclassing the existing Keras `DataHandler` (a Keras internal private API) to provide a worker-distributed dataset for Keras to use (i.e. call `iter` on).
+Please see the `DataHandler` section below for proposed changes.

 *The idea behind a no-argument function is that the workers are deemed the same, and thus the datasets should be the same on every worker.
 At this time, we do not recommend sharding.

-##### `dataset_fn` path

-In TF2 parameter server training, `ClusterCoordinator` naturally supports a dataset function to be passed in to `create_per_worker_dataset` API, which creates datasets on remote workers.
-By leveraging such data factory support, `model.fit` with `dataset_fn` can be implemented by subclassing the existing Keras `DataHandler` (a Keras internal private API) to provide a worker-distributed dataset for Keras to use (i.e. call `iter` on).
-Please see `DataHandler` section below for proposed changes.
+**The rationale behind using a `dataset_fn` as opposed to `dataset` was a historical choice as we could not get sharding to work well with fault tolerance.

 In terms of how users pass a dataset factory into `model.fit`, there are a couple of options: